 The noise around the sharing economy is deafening.
 Rules are getting broken, industries are getting disrupted and unicorns are being born.
 Cars, hotels, and office space industries have already experienced the winds of change, and now the professional recruitment and talent management industry are undergoing a radical shift.
 According to the 2016 Hays Asia Salary Guide, 85% of employers expect to increase or maintain their use of temporary/contract staff in the next 12 months.
 Organisations can leverage business skills ‘on demand’ to bridge the pervasive talent gaps and save costs at the same time.
 While the gig economy has marked its arrival in Singapore with the rise in alternate modes of employment, there is little clarity on the various ways in which organizations can access the contingent workforce.

 At Flexing It, we help more than 1600 organizations across South and South East Asia reap the benefits of the ‘gig economy’.
-In this post, I aim to share our experiences with these companies and expand on the different models companies are adopting to leverage the ‘on demand’ workforce.
+In this post, I aim to share our experiences with these companies and expand on the different models' companies are adapting to leverage the ‘on demand’ workforce.

-1. Business Freelancing or working on fixed term ‘contract’ refers to an employment arrangement where the association of the employee and the employer is time bound – typically in the range 3-24 months.
+1. Business Freelancing or working on fixed-term ‘contract’ refers to an employment arrangement where the association between the employee and the employer is time-bound – typically in the range 3-24 months.
 As per Robert Walters 2016 salary survey report, while contracting has not been seen as a viable career option in Singapore historically, we are now seeing highly qualified professionals becoming ‘career contractors’ in search of a better work-life balance.
 Approximately 10% of the resident working population in Singapore was doing contractual work in 2015 as per the Ministry of Manpower.